MicrosoftDocs/cpp-docs.it-it/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Osservazioni

-Il tipo è un sinonimo del parametro di modello *Value*.
+Il tipo è un sinonimo del *valore*del parametro di modello.

 ### <a name="example"></a>Esempio